 Skip to main content

-Javascript Tutorial to Setup Solana Protobuf Kafka Stream
+Javascript Tutorial to Setup Solana Kafka Shred Stream

 This tutorial explains how to consume Solana transaction messages in protobuf format from Kafka using Javascript (Common JS), and print them efficiently with decoded bytes fields in base58 format.